jeffpar/pcjs.v1/_posts/2018-02-25-a-short-history-of-symdeb.md

         name: None
 ---

-The first version of SYMDEB that I came to know and love was probably Version 4.00, released with [Microsoft Macro Assembler 4.00](/disks/pcx86/tools/microsoft/masm/4.00/):
+The first version of SYMDEB I used was probably Version 4.00, released with [Microsoft Macro Assembler 4.00](/disks/pcx86/tools/microsoft/masm/4.00/):

 	SYMDEB   EXE     37021 10-16-85   4:00a